In This Section

 The AACR June L. Biedler Prize for Cancer Journalism is open to print, broadcast, and online professional journalists whose stories appear in newspapers, magazines, websites, and broadcast platforms that target lay public audiences.

-There are no fees associated with submitted nominations.
+There are no fees associated with submissions.

 Trade publications as well as institutions and/or organizations are ineligible to receive the prize.